 The real answer is that we must force ourselves to do the work.
 We must avoid the “chattering mind”, as Steven Pressfield calls it in his recent book, Do the Work.

 How do you end procrastination?
 Just start.

 Don’t let planning become your procrastination.

-Implement more structure into your life and you’ll get more done and you’ll have more freedom.
+Implement more structure into your life by scripting your days – like I do – and you’ll get more done and have more freedom.
 I promise you.

 It is from this structure that you will have more freedom in your life.
-It sounds paradoxical, but I assure you, the better the rules you have in place for your life, the more freedom you will ultimately achieve.
+It sounds paradoxical, but I assure you, the better the rules you have in place for your life, the more battles you will win, the more hills you will take, and the more freedom you will ultimately achieve.

 [Ed Note: Craig Ballantyne is the editor of Early to Rise (Join him on Facebook here) and the author of Financial Independence Monthly, a complete blueprint to helping you take control of your financial future with research of proven methods in your career, in your business and in your personal life.
 He has created a unique system to show gratitude and appreciation to stay on track for these goals each and every day.
 Click here to follow the exact 5-minute system you can use to improve your life.]